It’s not just the Russians anymore as Iranians and others turn up disinformation efforts ahead of 2020 vote

 A short list of countries that host online influence operations with a history of meddling across borders includes Saudi Arabia, Israel, China, the United Arab Emirates and Venezuela, researchers say.

-They say it’s not often not clear exactly who runs these operations — whether it’s the governments themselves or some other actors — but they typically echo the talking points of the ruling powers and back their geopolitical goals through tweets, posts and online videos.
-Operations in all of these countries, meanwhile, have the means and potentially the motives to seek to influence an American election shaping up as among the most hotly contested in decades.
+They say it’s not often not clear exactly who runs these operations — whether it’s the governments themselves or other actors — but that they typically echo the talking points of the ruling powers and back their geopolitical goals through tweets, posts and online videos.
+Operations in all of these countries, meanwhile, have the means and potentially the motives to seek to influence a U.S. election shaping up as among the most hotly contested in decades.

 The influence operations in these countries, however, do not all share Russia’s demonstrated preference for Trump and other Republicans.
 The Iranians, for example, typically oppose Trump in their disinformation messaging, criticizing his decision to pull the United States out of the 2015 nuclear deal with Iran and administration policy on other issues, including Israel and the civil wars in Yemen and Syria, research shows.